ghabs/experiment-fda-essay/_notes/sabotaging the rollout.md

 title: Sabotaging the Rollout
 ---

-Administering vaccines was its own process, and one that the FDA also had authority to manage.
-On crucial parts they elevated the process over good judgement, costing lives.
+Developing and approving the vaccines was the first step, but the next step was as important: administering them across the country.
+Two case stuides in particular demonstrate the tendency of the FDA to innapropriately prioritize their bureaucratic processes over human lives.

 **First Doses First**

-At the beginning of the rollout there was an administrative choice countries around the world faced; how to prioritize vaccine administration.
+At the beginning of the rollout there was an administrative choice countries around the world faced; who should receive the vaccine first?
 While there were major choices to be made around giving it to the elderly or front line workers, there was a hidden assumption that went unchecked for far too long.
 For the vaccines that required two doses for full effect, should we try and get everyone a single dose first before giving people second doses?

 This was an important question because if a single dose provided enough protection to slow the spread of the virus, then giving more people the virus faster could dramatically cut the time to population level immunity.

 However it was a question that regulators like the FDA were uninterested in.
-Because the clinical trials had been carried out with two doses, t[o change the administration protocol was beyond the pale.](https://www.fda.gov/news-events/press-announcements/fda-statement-following-authorized-dosing-schedules-covid-19-vaccines)
+Because the clinical trials had been carried out with two doses, [to change the administration protocol was beyond the pale.](https://www.fda.gov/news-events/press-announcements/fda-statement-following-authorized-dosing-schedules-covid-19-vaccines)

 People like [Alex Tabarrok campaigned](https://marginalrevolution.com/marginalrevolution/2021/01/first-doses-first-and-herd-immunity.html) for this to be reevaluated, to little success in the US, though other countries like the UK and Canada embraced it.